praesongprasit/EventSiteTest/src/talks/nztechrally2024/trust-your-team.md

 event: "NZ Tech Rally 2024"
 speaker: Rowan Savage
 speakerKey: rowan-savage
-talkTitle: Runn's Radical Transparency & Trust
+talkTitle: "Runn's radical transparency & trust"
 talkExcerpt: "
 <p>Words like trust and transparency get thrown around - but how valuable are they, and what difference can they make to the success of your team and your business?</p>